Hinterschellenberg

-Overview
+Hinterschellenberg is a settlement in Schellenberg, Liechtenstein.

+Geography

+Hinterschellenberg is located in the town of Schellenberg, a few kilometres away from its downtown core.

+Main sights

+Hinterschellenberg contains the Catholic Chapel of St. George (Kapelle St. Georg).

+It is home to Liechtenstein's Russian monument (Russen-Denkmal), erected in 1980.
 Translated into English, the inscription on the monument reads as follows:

-Here in Hinterschellenberg, on the night of 2 May 1945, the asylum-seeking remainder of the "1st Russian National Army of the German Wehrmacht" under Major General A. Holmston-Smyslowsky, with about 500 fully equipped men, crossed the border of the Greater German Reich into Liechtenstein.
-The first negotiations took place in the "Wirtschaft zum Löwen" tavern, which led to the granting of asylum by the Principality of Liechtenstein.
-It was the only country which resisted the Soviet Union's extradition demands.
-After two and a half years, the Russians were free to leave for a country of their choice.

 The monument is marked on a map given out by the Liechtenstein tourist information service, available free in Vaduz.
 The Wirtschaft zum Löwen Tavern is a small bar directly behind the monument.
 The Austrian border is about one hundred metres beyond the memorial stone.